yaelso/rusty_tic_tac_toe/README.md

 A basic Rust-based implementation of the classic game of tic tac toe.

 ## How to Run

-1. Navigate to the [Releases page](https://github.com/yaelso/rusty_tic_tac_toe/releases/tag/v1.0.0) and download the `main.exe` asset.
-This executable should run immediately!
+1. Navigate to the Releases pageand download your needed executable, which should be ready to run immediately!